 Here's the simple definition of a knowledge graph: it is a brain-like, structured database that stores facts — with flexible, bi-directional relationships.

 You've likely heard the term knowledge graph used in reference to Google or other search engines.
 This is because it's the knowledge base that search engines use to furnish their results with information gathered from a variety of sources.
 Back in 2016, Google announced that its knowledge graph already held over 70 billion facts — and that's just the tip of the iceberg.

 But knowledge graphs aren't only for search engines.
-While the term is most commonly associated with Google, it refers to any brain-like structure that stores facts (or entities) in this manner.
+Although the term is most commonly associated with Google, it refers to any brain-like structure that stores facts (or entities) in this manner.

-Why does a knowledge graph matter to your organization?
+Why does a knowledge graph matter to your organisation?

-Let's use an example: A potential patient performs a highly specific search for "best dermatologist near me open Saturday who takes Cigna."
-These types of questions can be difficult to answer, because the answer requires information from across your organization.
-This example query draws on ratings ("best"), specialty ("dermatologist"), office location ("near me), hours of operation ("Saturday"), and insurance accepted ("Cigna").
-But answering it matters immensely since natural language phrases, while lower in search volume, are far easier to rank for and convert.
+Let's use an example: a potential patient performs a highly specific search for "best dermatologist near me open Saturday who takes Cigna."
+These types of questions can be difficult to answer, because the answer requires information from across your organisation.
+This example query draws on ratings ("best"), speciality ("dermatologist"), office location ("near me), hours of operation ("Saturday") and insurance accepted ("Cigna").
+But answering it matters immensely because natural language phrases, while lower in search volume, are far easier to rank for and convert.
 In fact, natural language phrases have been shown to convert at 2.5x the rate of single keywords.

 Learn how your business can build its own knowledge graph withYext.